-The legislation governing procurement and PPP is specific.
-Although there are some general laws such as the Public Procurement Law (No. 4734) and the Public Procurement Agreements Law (No. 4735) that are also applicable, one must comply primarily with the specific procurement or PPP regulations applicable to the relevant activity.
+The legislation governing procurement and public-private partnerships (PPPs) is specific.
+Although there are some general laws such as the Public Procurement Law (Law No. 4734) and the Public Procurement Agreements Law (Law No. 4735) that are also applicable, one must comply primarily with the specific procurement or PPP regulations applicable to the relevant activity.
 For example, some PPPs are made according to Law No. 4734; others fall under the health ministry or other relevant ministries regulations.
 Build-operate-transfer (BOT) projects are governed by Law No. 3996.